dsahil12/SahilDesai-Portfolio/final-project-part-one.md

 Through various visualizations, I plan to provide actionable insights into routes that generate the highest profitability, how the A350s can be effectively distributed across routes, and where reallocating existing double-deckers (A380/B787) to improve operational efficiency and carbon footprint.

-> Below is the project structure that outlines the major elements of your story.
+> Below is the project structure that outlines the main elements of my story and the user curve, showing an example of a user.

 ![User Curve](User Curve.jpg)